Acknowledgements

 Experience & Advancement

-Gain 1 XP for every sp spent on carousing, partying, donating, gambling, or other pursuits without material reward.
+Gain 1 XP for every silver piece (sp) spent on carousing, partying, donating, gambling, or other pursuits without material reward.
 Slaying monsters may award XP as well, but this is significantly more dangerous and less rewarding than stealing treasure.

 When a character gains a level, do the following:

 1. Roll 1d20 for each ability score.
-If it is greater than or equal to the ability score, increase that score by 1.
+If it is greater than or equal to the ability score, increase that score by 1 (up to a max of 19).

 2. Increase HP by +1